Meet the Staff

 Rachel Barski joined GBF as the Education Coordinator in September 2012.
 Rachel received a B.S. in Communication with a minor in Recreation, Parks, and Tourism Sciences from Texas A&M University.
 She has been an educator for the past four years and has spent much of her recent time fostering an integrated approach between indoor and outdoor education.
 She enjoys watching students/children use their time to explore the vast outdoors.

 Trey Bartsch - Marketing Coordinator

 Trey Bartsch graduated from Louisiana State University in May 2009 with a B.A. in Advertising and a minor in Business Administration.
 Following graduation, Trey co-founded and operated an advertising agency where he worked as a Creative Director in developing and implementing advertising efforts.
-Trey moved to Houston in January 2011 and began pursuing a M.S. in Environmental Management from the University of Houston – Clear Lake, with an anticipated graduation of December 2013.
+Trey received a M.S. in Environmental Management from the University of Houston in Clear Lake in December 2013.
 As Marketing Coordinator, Trey hopes to spread the message of the foundation by utilizing his marketing background with his interest of protecting and restoring our coastal environment.
-His goal is to raise awareness of our Galveston Bay system and cultivate lifelong supporters in preserving it for future generations.

 (281) 332-3381 x208